neetcode-gh/leetcode/hints/buy-and-sell-crypto.md

 <details class="hint-accordion">
     <summary>Hint 4</summary>
     <p>
-    It is obvious to take the minimum value as the buying point on the left of index <code>i</code>.
-So, we just need to maintain the prefix minimum for the index <code>i</code> and compute the profit as <code>sell - buy</code>.
+    We are trying to maximize <code>profit = sell - buy</code>.
+If the current <code>i</code> is the sell value, we want to choose the minimum buy value to the left of <code>i</code> to maximize the profit.
 The result will be the maximum profit among all.
-We also need to make sure that we can also avoid doing transaction.
-So, we should initialize our maximum profit as <code>0</code>.
+However, if all profits are negative, we can return <code>0</code> since we are allowed to skip doing transaction.
     </p>
 </details>